Verbs for citations (APA style)

 Malley (1998, p.26) found that study skills are increasingly used by Higher Education institutions.

-This table shows useful reporting verbs for citing others.
-These verbs are not all interchangeable — make sure you've read the source carefully and clearly understand the author’s claim(s) before choosing a verb.
-It's up to you to report others’ work accurately.
+This table shows reporting verbs for citing others.
+These verbs aren't always interchangeable so make sure you read your resource carefully and understand the author’s claims before you choose a verb.
+It's your responsibility to report others’ work accurately in your assignments.

 |Reporting something the author did||Reporting something the author stated||Reporting the author's opinion|